 Both the ICH E2B(R3) Implementation Guide (ICH, 2016) and the EU ICSR Implementation Guide (EMA, 2021a) provide basic guidance on how to populate the ICSR drug section taking into account different levels of precision.
 As a general principle, the most precise structured information should be provided when identifying medicinal products and redundant information does not have to be repeated.
 For example, if a MPID is provided, there is no need to provide a PhPID.
-Likewise, if a PhPID is provided, there is no need to provide a PhPID.
-Likewise, if a PhPID is provided, there is no need to provide a provided in figure 6 should be used for entering medicinal product information in the relevant E2B(R3) drug data elements.
+Likewise, if a PhPID is provided, there is no need to provide information for substance.
+The decision tree provided in figure 6 should be used for entering medicinal product information in the relevant E2B(R3) drug data elements.
 Although the free text 'Medicinal Product Name as Reported by the Primary Source' (E2B(R3) G.k.2.2) is a mandatory data element, the sender of the ICSRs should attempt to code the verbatim text using ISO IDMP identifiers where possible.
 If appropriate, structured name parts should be provided as well.
 If the sender can answer 'yes' to a question listed in the diagram below this is the information that should be provided in the ISO ICSR message in addition to the product name as provided by the primary source.
 If the answer is 'no' then the sender should progress to the next question (figure 6):